TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 You can find many, many other options there that can change how editor behaves.

 The autosave state is stored inside your project directory, in a folder named ``autosave``.
-The folder exactly replicates the rest of the project's directory tree.
+The folder exactly replicates the rest of the project's directory tree (more on that in the next section).

+- On launch, the editor automatically loads the autosaved state if it exists, instead of the files saved explicitly (``Ctrl+S``).
 	- When trying to open a folder located at ``C:/Project``, the editor first checks if a folder named ``C:/Project/autosave`` exists.
 		- If it is found, the opened tab is populated only with the work from the ``C:/Project/autosave`` folder.
       	The tab itself still carries the path of the original folder, so an explicit save (``Ctrl+S``) will properly update the real project folder.

 The autosave folder **will be deleted** every time you explicitly save the project.
 If you wish to revert the project to the state where you last saved your work explicitly.